Supporting Children with Learning Disabilities: A Parent’s Guide

 What learning disabilities are

-A learning disability is not a measure of intelligence, effort, or worth.
-It is a neurologically based difference in how the brain processes certain types of information.
-A child can be bright, funny, creative, observant, and full of potential while still struggling significantly in one or more academic areas.
+A learning disability is not a sign that a child is lazy, unmotivated, or less intelligent.
+It is a difference in how the brain processes certain kinds of information.
+A child can be clever, observant, funny, creative, and deeply capable while still struggling significantly with reading, writing, math, organization, memory, or language-based tasks.

 • Dyslexia: difficulty with reading, decoding, spelling, and language-based processing